Sometimes creating your own plan of learning for the year is a way to focus in on something that specifically addresses a desired learning outcome.

 If you're applying for Baptist Leaders' Registration we call this a Self-Directed Learning Plan, and it is one of the ways you can meet the Learning component of your Ministry Development Agreement.
 You create a plan, and we approve it based on the criteria outlined on this page.

 Here are some examples:

 You have heard people refer to the writing of Henri Nouwen and have been inspired by quotes you have seen, but you have never read any of his books for yourself.
-Nouwen wrote more than 40 books on spirituality, pastoral care, theology, etc. For your Self-Directed Learning Plan you might commit to reading one Nouwen book a month through the year, journaling your reflections at least four times through the year.
+Nouwen wrote more than 40 books on spirituality, pastoral care, theology, etc. For your Self-Directed Learning Plan you might commit to reading one Nouwen book every two months through the year, journaling your reflections at least four times through the year.
 Click here to see Henri Nouwen's Bibliography.

 There is a topic you feel the need to upskill in, perhaps your Elders have encouraged you to focus on a particular topic or area and you have found no suitable courses on the topic.
-You create a reading list on the topic, committing to read one book a month over the year, journaling your reflections at least four times through the year.
+You create a reading list on the topic, committing to read one book every two months over the year, journaling your reflections at least four times through the year.
 Topic examples: Missional Church, New Zealand history, Old Testament prophets, Islam, Neighbourhood community development, etc

 Webinar/video watching plan

 There are various online resources that could be stitched together to form a Self-Directed Learning Plan.